 Moroccans are known for creating engraved metals and buy one, or a couple will make sure you have something that will remind you of your time in Morocco.
 Most of the metalwork products are decorative products, but there are also products such as metal trays, teapots, and jewellery.
 The products are usually machine stamped or hand stamped.

 You should find metal workshops in most of the cities in Morocco.
 When buying one, be sure to inspect to ascertain which are made etched by hand and machine.
 In Moroccan tradition, hand etching is considered more valuable than machine etching.
-It is not hard to tell between devices created from hand-created, as the former is uniform while the latter is slightly inconsistent.
+It is not hard to tell between devices created from hand-created.
+The former is uniform while the latter is slightly inconsistent.

 Best places to buy metalwork: Get your metal etched products at Fez and Sefrou

 Prices for metalwork: It depends on the type of product you want.
-A handmade teapot cost between 150 to 300dh and etched plates will set you back between 100 and 500dh depending on the design and size.
+A handmade teapot cost between 150 to 300dh.
+Etched plates will set you back between 100 and 500dh depending on the design and size.
 But if you are on a budget, plain copperware will be less expensive.

 Best place to buy music instruments: Find them at Essaouira, Marrakech, as well as the cities near Sahara.

-Price of music instruments: A small drum will cost you about 100dh, while Gnawa cymbals can go for 10 to 20dh.
+Price of music instruments: A small drum will cost you about 100dh.
+Gnawa cymbals can go for 10 to 20dh.

 Read the fascinating story of how north Africa plundered the Mediterranean for slave labour – Including for the construction of Meknes: Morocco’s answer to Versailles